Jejebecarte/eslint-prettier-config/README.md

 Comprehensive ESLint and Prettier configuration for Javascript and Typescript projects, including React support.

 > **Note**
 > These configurations were designed to be used together, however you may use them individually.
-In this case, some ESLint rules may be disabled due to `eslint-config-prettier`, but can be overriden.
+In this case, some ESLint rules may be disabled due to `eslint-config-prettier`, but this behaviour can be overridden.

 -   [Installation](#installation)
 -   [Usage](#usage)